houmain/gpupad/libs/SPIRV-Cross/README.md

   - Convert SPIR-V to readable, usable and efficient GLSL
   - Convert SPIR-V to readable, usable and efficient Metal Shading Language (MSL)
   - Convert SPIR-V to readable, usable and efficient HLSL
-  - Convert SPIR-V to a JSON reflection format
   - Convert SPIR-V to debuggable C++ [DEPRECATED]
+  - Convert SPIR-V to a JSON reflection format [EXPERIMENTAL]
   - Reflection API to simplify the creation of Vulkan pipeline layouts
   - Reflection API to modify and tweak OpDecorations
   - Supports "all" of vertex, fragment, tessellation, geometry and compute shaders.